Lu-all/zsh_scripts/README.md

 - **Good-to-know behavior:**
   - The pattern is a regex pattern.
   - It uses the `find` command.
+  - For security, it creates a backup of the files before removing them.
+At the end of execution, it will ask if you want to delete the backups (they are conserved by default).
 - **Arguments:**

 | Argument    | Description                               |